siberianfox/tinygwiki/JSON-Details.md

     {"xvm":12000}<lf>     set the X maximum velocity to 12000 mm/min (assuming the system is in G21 mode) {"gc":"g0 x100"}<lf>  execute the Gcode block "G0 X100"

 Responses are wrapped in a response body and include a footer.
+Responses can be up to 256 characters long but generally are much shorter. <br>
+The entire JSON response object is terminated by CR, LF or CR/LF depending on the board configuration settings ($ec, $el)<br>
 Responses to the above examples are:

     {"r":{"x":{"am":1,"vm":16000.000,"fr":16000.000,"tm":220.000,"jm":5000000000.000,"jd":0.010,"sn":3,"sx":2,"sv":3000.000,"lv":100.000,"lb":20.000,"zb":3.000}},"f":[1,0,9,9580]}
     {"r":{"xvm":12000.000},"f":[1,0,14,3009]}